-Hotel/Motel: Any single building or group of lodging units, combined or separated, containing 20 or more guest rooms used for the purpose of housing transient guests.
-Each guest room has its own toilet, washroom, and off-street parking facility.
-This use may include features such as conference rooms, a restaurant or snack bar, or swimming pool or exercise room that would attract clientele other than transient guests.
+Hotel/Motel: Any single building or group of buildings, combined or separated, containing 20 or more lodging units.
+This use may include features such as conference rooms, a restaurant, accessory snack bar or refreshment stand, or swimming pool or exercise room that would attract clientele other than transient guests.